 Women

-Having A Healthy Vegetarian Pregnancy Having A Healthy Vegetarian Pregnancy
+Healthy Vegetarian Diet & Pregnancy Healthy Vegetarian Diet & Pregnancy

 If you’re pregnant, or trying for a baby, and eat a vegetarian diet, make sure you read this post on how to have a healthy vegetarian pregnancy.

-It includes advice on what vegetarians should eat and avoid eating during pregnancy, and where you can source the vitamins and minerals you might be deficient in when you’re expecting a baby and eat a meat-free diet.
+It includes advice on a vegetarian diet and pregnancy, including what vegetarians should eat and avoid eating during pregnancy, and where you can source the vitamins and minerals you might need extra support in when you’re expecting a baby and eat a meat-free diet.

 It is important for all women to eat a healthy diet during pregnancy.
 Eating a healthy diet during pregnancy can help support your own health and the development and growth of your baby.

-It is safe to continue eating a vegetarian diet during pregnancy, as long as your diet contains the right building blocks such as protein, healthy fats, and carbohydrates, from which you should get the vital vitamins and minerals that all women need for a healthy pregnancy to support their baby.
-For women following a vegetarian diet, these vitamins and minerals will need to be sourced from food other than meat.
+It is safe to be vegetarian while pregnant and continue eating a vegetarian diet throughout your pregnancy, as long as you eat a healthy diet that contains the right building blocks such as protein, healthy fats, and carbohydrates, from which you should get the vital vitamins and minerals that all women need for a healthy pregnancy to support their baby.
+For women following a vegetarian diet, these vitamins and minerals will need to be sourced from food other than meat and fish.

 You can read more about a healthy diet when you’re expecting a baby and what to eat and avoid eating in our post on pregnancy foods.